needle-mirror/com.unity.sentis/Documentation~/create-an-input-tensor.md

 # Create input for a model

 A model requires input tensors with certain shapes and data types.
-Refer to the following information to understand how to find model inputs, and how to create input tensors for your model.
+Use this information for guidance on finding model inputs and creating input tensors for your model.

 ## Understand the required input

 Before you can create input tensors for a model, you must first understand the shape and data types of the model inputs.

-To understand model inputs, and the types of input shapes, refer to [Model inputs](models-concept.md#model-inputs).
+To understand model inputs and the types of input shapes, refer to [Model inputs](models-concept.md#model-inputs).

-The [`TensorShape`](xref:Unity.Sentis.TensorShape) of the `[`Tensor`](xref:Unity.Sentis.Tensor)` you create, must be compatible with the [`SymbolicTensorShape`](xref:Unity.Sentis.SymbolicTensorShape), which defines the shape of the model input.
+The [`TensorShape`](xref:Unity.Sentis.TensorShape) of the `[`Tensor`](xref:Unity.Sentis.Tensor)` you create must be compatible with the [`SymbolicTensorShape`](xref:Unity.Sentis.SymbolicTensorShape), which defines the shape of the model input.

 ## Convert an array to a tensor